-- Support at least 1,500 state schools and 5,000 teachers to teach classics sustainably, largely as part of the school curriculum. - Develop a comprehensive suite of resources for all pupils studying classics from Key Stage 1-5. - Reach 100,000 pupils.
-Our data will show that 40% of schools supported are in areas of significant social and economic disadvantage. - Undertake further studies of the impact of classics on pupils' aspirations, enjoyment and attainment. - Develop the level of support for schools by building our 17 regional classics networks and securing regional funding to expand their activities.
+- To have supported at least 1,700 state schools and 7,000 teachers to teach classics sustainably, largely as part of the school curriculum. - Develop a comprehensive suite of resources for all pupils studying classics from Key Stage 1-5. - Reach 200,000 pupils cumulatively.
+Our data will show that 40% of schools supported are in areas of significant social and economic disadvantage. - Undertake further studies of the impact of classics on pupils' aspirations, enjoyment and attainment. - Develop the level of support for schools by building our 14 regional classics networks and securing regional funding to expand their activities.

-Classical studies are often seen as the preserve of more affluent schools but, with such a wide scope - language, religion, philosophy, history, oratory, art, archaeology, myth, poetry and much more - they offer young people of all backgrounds a chance to broaden their perspectives, to think critically, to develop skills in research, analysis and interpretation and to gain access to great literature.
+Classical studies are often seen as the preserve of more affluent schools but, with such a wide scope-language, religion, philosophy, history, oratory, art, archaeology, myth, poetry and much more-they offer young people of all backgrounds a chance to broaden their perspectives, to think critically, to develop skills in research, analysis and interpretation and to gain access to great literature.